QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 labeled as iso-likelihood ellipses

-    **Remark:** More generally there is a class of density functions that possess this feature, i.e.
+    **Remark:** More generally there is a class of density functions that possesses this feature, i.e.

     .. math::